prescottprue/react-redux-firebase/docs/recipes/profile.md

 To list online users and/or track sessions, view the [presence recipe](http://docs.react-redux-firebase.com/history/v2.0.0/docs/recipes/auth.html#list-of-online-users-presence)

 ## Populate Parameters
-If profile object contains an key or a list of keys as parameters, you can populate those parameters with the matching value from another location on firebase.
+If profile object contains a key or a list of keys as parameters, you can populate those parameters with the matching value from another location on firebase.

 #### List
 profile.contacts contains a list of user UIDs that should be populated from the users list like so: